-Detroit cops review car chase policy after 2 kids killed in crash
+Detroit cops review car chase policy after fatal crash

 Detroit — Police Chief James Craig said Thursday his department is "re-evaluating vehicle pursuits" after a deadly patrol car chase that ended in the deaths of two young children on the city's east side.

 The children were struck Wednesday evening by the driver of a Chevrolet Camaro who was fleeing police during a brief chase along Nottingham Street near Frankfort.
 Three other children were injured.

 Craig said the patrol supervisor reported trying to call off the chase, though police do not yet have confirmation of that.
 Police didn't find a gun in the Camaro, despite reports from pursuing officers that they gave chase because they saw a weapon, he said.

 The police officers involved are on restricted duties during the investigation, he said.

 Craig said his department is reviewing its pursuit policy after the crash.
 He said he likes to "err" on the side that police pursuits not be conducted through neighborhoods, but there are times when they may be necessary.

 A small group of neighbors, friends and supporters gathered Thursday evening near the crash site.

 A gray stuffed elephant with "r.i.p." painted on its side was attached to the light pole at the intersection.
 Flickering candles circled the post and sidewalk.